SeaBa55/employee-directory/README.md

 employee-directory_v1.8 - Added crude search feature, which is currently only capable of searching by first name (wildcard).

+employee-directory_v1.9 - Changed the search button to a dropdown, which enables the user to select the column for which the search will be applied to.

 - - -
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).